How to prepare your home for extreme weather

 Get set for storm season

-While El Niño is associated with drought, heatwaves and bushfires in Australia, the warmer months usually see increased thunderstorm activity too.
+While summertime is often associated with drought, heatwaves, and bushfires in Australia, the warmer months usually see increased thunderstorm activity too.
 In general, Australians can expect to experience more storms from September to March.
 Of course, damaging thunderstorms can happen at any time throughout the year.
 It’s always good to, as the Scouts say, 'be prepared'.

 Here are a few things you can do to safeguard your property during storm season: